TRAN-Gia-Quoc-Bao/Course-Automatic-Control/README.md

 Contents:

-1. AC1 poster about RST-structure PID and state-feedback controller (in English)
+1. AC1 poster "Ball on beam" about RST-structure PID and state-feedback controller (in English)

 2. AC1 experimental exercise "Aerotherme" about RST-structure PID controller (in French)